hansake/Zilog_Z80_tools/zdostool/README.md

 ```
 $ zdostool -h
 Usage: zdostool [OPTIONS] [IMAGEFILES]...
-Tool to list and export files from Zilog ZDOS diskette image FILES
+Tool to list and export RIO files from Zilog ZDOS diskette image files

   -a, --analyze         analyze the content on the imagefile and report errors
   -b, --backptr         analyze back pointers in sectors, not reliable yet